flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 --}

-- If a hardware input is set to GEAR UP or GEAR DOWN, in-cockpit lever cannot be clicked or mouse dragged.
+- If a hardware input is set to GEAR UP or GEAR DOWN, the in-cockpit lever cannot be clicked or mouse dragged.